Job security

 Support

-How will the University support employees through such a tumultuous time to reduce the fear, stress and anxiety this is causing?
+How will the University support employees through this period of stress and change?

-Keeping focused on our shared vision for Waterloo’s future is crucial to making good choices now.
-Achieving the vision of Waterloo at 100, and managing our current situation, demands that we be guided by our values.
-We must continue to think differently, act with purpose and work together on solutions.
-We need to continue to think differently, act with purpose, and work together.
-We encourage leaders to have open conversation with their teams.
+Keeping focused on our shared vision for Waterloo’s future is crucial to making good choices.
+Achieving the vision of Waterloo at 100, and managing our current situation, requires that we rely on our values, now more than ever.
+We must continue to think differently, act with purpose, and work together to support each other and find solutions.

 How are current budget cuts affecting our ability to support our students and the quality of education we provide?
 How will the University ensure that these changes don’t negatively impact the student experience?